 Ugh, the dreaded belly bloat.

 I know personally it has been my never-ending quest to de-bloat my belly.
-And it wasn’t until this past summer that I discovered one of the main reasons why I often looked 6 months preggers was because I had IBS.
-I also discovered I am lactose and gluten-intolerant.
+And it wasn’t until the summer of 2016 that I discovered one of the main reasons why I often looked 6 months preggers was because I have a gluten-intolerance.
+I also discovered I am lactose too.

 But what if none of those conditions apply to you.
 Could it still be what you are eating is making your belly bloat up like a balloon?
 That’s what we’re talking about today, foods that increase our belly bloat.